abrasive/shairport/README.md

 **Determine The Configuration Needed**

 Shairport Sync has a number of different "backends" that connnect it to the system's audio handling infrastructure.
 Most recent Linux distributions that have a GUI – including Ubuntu, Debian and others – use PulseAudio to handle sound.
-If your system uses PulseAudio, you should build Shairport Sync with the PulseAudio backend.
+In such cases, it is inadvisable to attempt to disable or remove PulseAudio.
+Thus, if your system uses PulseAudio, you should build Shairport Sync with the PulseAudio backend.
 You can check to see if PulseAudio is running by opening a Terminal window and entering the command `$ pactl info`.
 Here is an example of what you'll get if PulseAudio is installed, though the exact details may vary:
 ```
 $ pactl info
 Server String: unix:/run/user/1000/pulse/native